On the robustness of modeling grounded word learning through a child's egocentric input: Models

 In this variant, we examine the effect of exposing the model to richer linguistic signals via an auxiliary language modeling objective.
 The original contrastive objective purely aims to maximize visual-text alignment, but may be missing out on some of the other statistical regularities present in the structure of language.
 To test this, we augment the contrastive objective from CVCL+T with an auxiliary language modeling objective, training the model to predict each next word in an utterance.
 We refer to this variant as \textbf{CVCL+T+LM} throughout the paper, where the +LM indicates the addition of the language modeling objective to the base Transformer architecture. \\

-\textbf{Language Encoder (Transformer)}: This variant utilizes the same 2-layer Transformer architecture as as Variant 2 as its language encoder.
-For the variant, we also separately utilize the decoder's logits for predicting the next word in a given utterance. \\
+\textbf{Language Encoder (Transformer)}: This variant utilizes the same 2-layer Transformer architecture as Variant 2 for its language encoder.
+For the variant, we utilize the unembedding layer (which shares weights with the embedding layer) to generate the decoder's logits for predicting the next word in a given utterance. \\

 \textbf{Learning Objective (Contrastive with Language Modeling)}: In addition to the contrastive learning objective, for this variant, we incorporate an additional language modeling loss, similar to \citep{zhuang2024lexicon}.
 The equation is given by: